Partho2006/X-Twitter-clone/README.md

 # X-Twitter-clone
-My personel x clone I created using html, tailwind css and javascript
+My personel X clone I created using html, tailwind css and javascript.
+I will try to make better changes on it.